bloudraak/go-sophosutm-generator/README.md

 # go-sophosutm-generator
-Uses the OpenAPI spec from Sophos SG to generate a library so it can be automated.
+Uses the OpenAPI spec from Sophos SG to generate a library, so it can be automated.